 Your vehicle's cooling system is responsible for the heat that is generated inside the vehicle.
 The cooling system has several components that maintain proper engine temperature to provide for proper combustion and low emissions from the exhaust pipe.
 The secondary by-product of this cooling system is to transfer the heat from the coolant to the inside of the vehicle through a heater core.
 Once the coolant is transferred through the heater core, climate control blends air to maintain the proper temperature inside the vehicle.

-A car heater not working can involve several different car systems!
+A car heater not blowing hot air can involve several different car systems!
 Ignoring heating problems can jeopardize your comfort, create further issues, and drain your wallet.

-Consider consulting a skilled expert who can pinpoint and recommend future actions to prevent and fix the problem.
+Consider consulting a skilled expert who can pinpoint and recommend future actions to prevent and fix the broken car heater.
 This keeps your vehicle running smoothly, allowing you to enjoy a cozy ride worry-free.
 Remember, if left unattended, a minor glitch can snowball into a major headache.

 The heater core has a passage where a liquid called engine coolant flows through it.
 A blower motor pushes air across the heater core's fins to heat the air.
 This air absorbs heat from the coolant, warming it before entering your car's interior.
 However, if the heater core gets clogged over time due to a lack of maintenance, it restricts the coolant flow.
 This reduced flow means less heat is transferred to the air, and that's why you might get lukewarm air from the heater.
 In rare cases, the heater might also blow cold air, emit a sweet smell, or clicking noises.